 A: Many adult students miss a class because of work or other personal commitments.
-If you miss a class, do not give up!
-Attend as diligently as your schedule permits.
+If you miss a class do not give up, you may be able to complete the course!
+Attend as diligently as your schedule permits and check course requirements for more information.
 No refunds or prorated fees are given for missed classes.

 A: If a class meeting date is canceled by the instructor, the instructor will arrange to make up the missed classroom time with the class.
 If a class meeting date is canceled due to external events such as weather, the class will meet at the same time and the same location one week later – or at the next regularly-scheduled session unless we advise you differently.